Aktuelle Sprache: en

 More information

-- Explanations on using the professional title and contact persons Training in the European Union (EU)
+- Explanations on using professional titles and contact persons for training in the European Union (EU) (State Office for Health and Social Affairs)

-- Explanation of licence to practise and contact persons Training outside the European Union (third country)
+- Explanation of licence to practise medicine and contact persons Training outside the European Union (third country) (State Office for Health and Social Affairs)

 Notes on responsibility